-When you're running a start up, or turning an app idea into a business, you should focus on making the smartest investment at the lowest risk to validate your idea.
+When you're running a startup, or turning an app idea into a business, you should focus on making the smartest investment at the lowest risk to validate your idea.

 How do you de-risk your business plan?
 This mantra of 'de-risk' goes against the idea of owning your source code.
-Your risk factors can be boiled down into three things: Skill, Time & Money.
+Your risk factors can be boiled down to three things: Skill, Time & Money.

 - Do you have the skill to write and maintain your app's source code yourself?

 - Do you have the time to write the code yourself or to search for the developer you can hire to write the code?

 - Do you have the money to hire a developer to write and maintain the source code?

 If you're a non-technical founder, think about the source code dilemma this way:

 - Do you want to own the source code?